-As most frequent users of the Internet are aware, Amazon Web Services (AWS) experienced an outage of some of its most ubiquitous and highly-used services yesterday.
-This outage put a spotlight on AWS and showed a great many just how pervasive the platform has become in running such a vast portion of the world’s publicly accessible Internet sites.
-In fact, some estimates suggest that as much as 20% of the Internet was affected by the multi-hour outage.
+The latest Amazon Web Services outage put a spotlight on the availability vs. durability of AWS by showing just how pervasive the platform has become.
+Today, it runs such a vast portion of the world’s publicly accessible websites that any downtime is noticeable.
+In fact, some estimates suggest that as much as 20% of the internet was affected by the multi-hour outage.

 While yesterday’s outage may have thrust AWS into a spotlight they would likely rather not have been in, it also shed light on the fact that firms deploying solutions on top of AWS gain strength from the roots of good design principles.
 The risk associated with S3 offering such a compelling list of features and having a reputation of being a rock-solid platform for data storage is complacency; over time, many come to simply rely on the fact that Amazon has built such a solid offering.
 Throughout the day yesterday, we heard grumblings from all corners of the Internet that this outage was so shocking and disappointing because AWS has often touted the durability of this platform.

 In addition, firms need to consider the financial ramifications of building such an infrastructure.
-Striking a balance between ongoing infrastructure spend and the cost of downtime requires a deep dive into the real costs of being offline versus staying online.
-This is not always simple but an activity that should absolutely take place before jumping headfirst into any solution — AWS or otherwise – as the cost of refactoring an application after an outage like we experienced yesterday can far exceed the costs of investing in making these decisions upfront and in an informed manner.
+Striking a balance between ongoing infrastructure spend and the cost of downtime requires a deep dive into the real costs of availability vs. durability.
+This is not always simple, but it should absolutely take place before jumping headfirst into any solution — AWS or otherwise.
+The cost of refactoring an application after an outage like we experienced yesterday can far exceed the data durability calculation of investing in making these decisions upfront and in an informed manner.

-We plan to take a look at the data surrounding this outage, in order to truly understand the impact and ramifications.
+We plan to take a look at the data surrounding this outage in order to truly understand the impact and ramifications.
 Though yesterday was a rough day, the AWS track record over the long-term provides evidence of past reliability that still remains.
-Their stated SLA for Uptime or Availability on S3 caps at 99.99%, and AWS hasn’t experienced meaningful downtime in this way in recent memory.
-Some sporadic hiccups are inevitable, but yesterday’s outage made news because this was a very unexpected, rare, and relatively unprecedented outage for AWS.
+The stated Amazon S3 SLA for Uptime or Availability caps at 99.99%, and AWS hasn’t experienced meaningful downtime in this way in recent memory.
+Some sporadic hiccups are inevitable, but yesterday made news because this was a very unexpected, rare, and relatively unprecedented outage for AWS.